Amsterdam Science Park

-Amsterdam Science Park is a science park in the Oost city district of Amsterdam, Netherlands with foci on physics, mathematics, information technology and the life sciences.
+Amsterdam Science Park is a science park in the Oost borough of Amsterdam, Netherlands with focus on physics, mathematics, information technology and the life sciences.
 The 70 hectare (175 acre) park provides accommodations for science, business and housing.
 Resident groups include institutes of the natural science faculties of the University of Amsterdam, several research institutes, and related companies.
 Three of the colocations of the Amsterdam Internet Exchange are at the institutes SURFsara, NIKHEF, and Equinix-AM3 at the science park.
+The park is also home to Amsterdam University College, the liberal arts branch of the UVA.

-In 2009, the Amsterdam Science Park railway station was by opened then-mayor Job Cohen.
+In 2009, the Amsterdam Science Park railway station was opened by then-mayor Job Cohen.